 Update: The New Primal is now saying coconut aminos will be out of stock for the foreseeable future.

 The cheapest brand of coconut aminos I've found is Trader Joe's.
 Personally, I find their version far too sweet.
-If you use theirs, perhaps try using ⅓ cup of coconut sugar instead of the ½ cup called for, or 6-7 date, so the sweetness isn't overbearing.
+If you use theirs, perhaps try using ⅓ cup of coconut sugar instead of the ½ cup called for (or 6-7 dates if using the date paste under substitutions) so the sweetness isn't overbearing.

-If you're doing the Whole30, pair the Whole30 Mongolian Beef over cauliflower rice!
+If you're doing the Whole30 or don't eat grains, serve the beef over cauliflower rice!

-If you're gluten free, then this gluten free Mongolian beef is delicious over white rice.
+If you're gluten free, then serve this over white rice.
+This is actually my favorite way to serve it!

 Why is Mongolian Beef so Tender?